j9t/google-photo-fetcher/README.md

 Details: For the moment, please see announcement and [documentation on Google+ post](https://plus.google.com/+JensOMeiert/posts/1xzvr3Wp8KA).

-⚠ The script is in need of some TLC.
-Help and advice are much appreciated.
+⚠ The script may be in need of TLC.